chrisDaniel/contra-2000/README.md

 # Notes

 I hosted this thing on a free AWS box.
-The performance was pretty amazing...got several players playing together and it was extremely performant (probably wouldnt scale that nice).
+The performance was pretty solid...got several players playing together and it didnt lag...the bullets hit well.